wgaechter/airflow-demo/README.md

 This project demonstrates the setup and usage of Apache Airflow within a Docker container.
 It includes a sample Directed Acyclic Graph (DAG) called `sleeperAPI_MultiTask` to showcase how tasks can be orchestrated and managed using Airflow.

+The project utlizes as Data Lake in the form of Amazon S3 Buckets.
+Folders of json files are saved and archived to store data for all players, users, leagues, and rosters that have been pulled from the sleeper API.
+The data is cleaned and processed into a Postgres Database container for use by the PowerBI Dashboard for each user.

 ## sleeperAPI_MultiTask DAG

 The `sleeperAPI_MultiTask` DAG is designed to demonstrate the following: